 With videography, I often combine digital footage and painting on a Super 8 films and whilst they come across as fairly abstract, they speak directly of my experiences within new landscapes.
 They often have absurd undertones with indefinable moments—almost mimicking my haphazard navigation skills.

-Do you see yourself working with other elements, or would you like to explore and expand nature and the world surrouding through your art?
+Do you see yourself working with other elements, or would you like to explore and expand nature and the world surroundings through your art?

 My practice is constantly evolving, and while I can’t see myself ever stopping to explore nature within my art, I can say with some certainty that other elements will continue to weave their way in.
 A few months ago I rediscovered a childhood book of mine on Indian folklore.
 Since then, I’ve been making paintings based on the characters from the tales, which was quite unexpected to me!
 I have also been experimenting more with different media which I think inherently expands both the ‘canvas’ and the elements you engage with.

-How do you see your art gelling with other people’s emotions especially when you include nature, something that’s widely favoured?
+How do you see your art gelling with other people’s emotions especially when you involve nature, something that’s widely favoured?

 I think what often triggers an emotional response in my work isn’t just the imagery but the space, texture and palette.
 The work I make is very much linked to my emotional state, and I do tend to repeat imagery and motifs, sometimes a little excessively!